raguay/SvelteGithubSiteTemplate/README.md

 You do not need to recompile each time you make a change.
 You just recompile whenever you change one of the files in the `src` directory.

-I've also included a [Mask](https://github.com/jakedeichert/mask) make file for the commands `mask dev` to run the development server and `mask build` to make the full website in the `launch` directory.

 Have fun!
 If you create a site using this template, let me know and I'll add it to my list.

 ## Sites using Svelte GitHub Website Template